-The RCJ Soccer games consists of two teams of robots playing soccer against each other.
+RCJ Soccer games consist of two teams of robots playing soccer against each other.
 Each team has two autonomous robots.
 The game will consist of two halves.
 The duration of each half is 10-minutes.
 There will be a 5-minute break in between the halves.

-The game clock will run for the duration of the halves without stopping (except in the event when a referee wants to consult an official).
+The game clock will run for the duration of the halves without stopping (except if or when a referee wants to consult another official).
 The game clock will be run by a referee or a referee assistant (see Rule 7.1 for the description of a referee assistant).

-Teams are supposed to be at their field table 5 minutes before their game starts.
-To be at the inspection table does not count in favor of this time limit.
-Teams can be penalized one goal per each elapsed 30 seconds at the referee's discretion if they are late for the game start.
-In any situation, when the goal difference reaches 10, the game finishes regardless of the state of the game clock.
+Teams are expected to be on the field 5 minutes before their game starts.
+Being at the inspection table does not count in favor of this time limit.
+Teams that are late for the start of the game can be penalized one goal per 30 seconds at the referee's discretion.
+In this (and any) situation, when the goal differential reaches 10 the game finishes regardless of the state of the game clock.